-46 OGIS 332, lines 7-9.
+45 OGIS 332, ll.
+7-9.
 Nock 1930 was the first to tackle the concept of synnaoi theoi.

-47 SEG 41, 1003, I, lines 44-52.
+46 SEG XLI 1003, I, ll.
+44-52.

-we ought to presuppose the presence of a specific goddess at all.
-The editors suggested the identification of Soteira as either Artemis or Athena48.
-Both goddesses are plausible candidates, since they appear alongside Apollo and Zeus on another inscription from Aigai, dated to the reign of Antiochos I, concerning taxes imposed on royal lands49.
+The cult-epithet Soter/Soteira became increasingly popular during the Hellenistic period and qualified a great number of gods and goddesses.
+The reason can undoubtedly be found in its polysemy; the notion of Soteria could refer to contexts as diverse as illness, plague, famine, perils of traveling by sea or by road, and dangers provoked by foreign or civil wars.
+The question at hand is which goddess hides behind this bare epithet in our inscription, and whether we ought to presuppose the presence of a specific goddess at all.
+The editors suggested the identification of Soteira as either Artemis or Athena 47.
+Both goddesses are plausible candidates, since they appear alongside Apollo and Zeus on another inscription from Aigai, dated to the reign of Antiochos I, concerning taxes imposed on royal lands 48.
 Athena is moreover mentioned in connection with Zeus Soter at the end of our decree.
-The joint cult of Zeus Soter and Athena Soteira is well known thorough the Greek world and it would not be unusual to find it also in Aigai50.
-Perhaps the goddess was so prominent in the local pantheon that it sufficed to refer to her simply through her cult-epithet, but we should also consider the possibility that Soteira acted here independently as some personified form of the concept of Soteria51.
-A letter addressed by Seleukos I to Miletus dated to 288/7 BC, a few years before Kouropedion, contains a list of offerings dedicated to the Theoi Soteres to be set up in the sanctuary of Apollo52.
-The identification of these gods is a matter for debate, but what particularly interests our purpose is the fact that the list records a wine-cooler set reading the inscription "Of Soteira."
+The joint cult of Zeus Soter and Athena Soteira is well known thorough the Greek world and it would not be unusual to find it also in Aigai 49.
+Perhaps the goddess was so prominent in the local pantheon that it sufficed to refer to her simply through her cult-epithet, but we should also consider the possibility that Soteira acted here independently as some personified form of the concept of Soteria 50.
+A letter addressed by Seleukos I to Miletus dated to 288/7 BC, a few years before Kouropedion, contains a list of offerings dedicated to the Theoi Soteres to be set up in the sanctuary of Apollo 51.
+The identification of these gods is a matter for debate, but what particularly interests our purpose is the fact that the list records a wine-cooler set reading the inscription "Of Soteira".
 Did the cult of Soteira in Aigai form part of a wider programme of religious propaganda surrounding Seleukos I?
 In any case, it is clear that the emphasis was placed here on a specific function or power, namely the deity's ability to save, rather than on an individual goddess.

 On a more general level, we observe a strong interaction, in the context of ruler cults, between the epithet Soter and the cult of Zeus against an ideological backdrop related to the liberation of cities from tyranny.
 For instance, Plutarch reports that the citizens of Sicyon were offering an annual sacrifice called "Soteria" to Aratos to commemorate the liberation of the city from tyranny.
-The preliminary rites for this sacrifice were conducted by the priest of Zeus Soter53.
-Similarly, a few years before the battle of Ipsos, in 307 BC, Demetrios Poliorketes defeated Cassander, freed the city of Athens from the tyrant Demetrios of Phaleron, restored the democracy and provided the city with a large quantity of grain.
-Consequently, Demetrios and his father Antigonos were named Soteres and Euergetai, "saviours and benefactors."
-According to Plutarch and Diodoros, the Athenians passed a decree to institute a number of honours: they set up gold statues of both kings next to Harmodios and Aristogeiton, the tyrannicides, created two tribes named Demetrias and Antigonis, erected an altar with the
+The preliminary rites for this sacrifice were conducted by the priest of Zeus Soter 52.
+Similarly, a few years before the battle

-48 Malay, Ricl 2009, 45.
+47 Malay - Ricl 2009, 45.
 P. Hamon seems to prefer Artemis (BE 2010, 522, p.
 830).

-49 Malay 1983, 349-353.
+48 Malay 1983, 349-353.

-50 On Athena Soteira, see Author 2016.
+49 On Athena Soteira, cf. Paul 2016.

-51 Other cases of Soteira used as a bare epithet are analysed by Jim 2015 (see esp.
+$^{^{50}}$ Other cases of Soteira used as a bare epithet are analysed by Jim 2015 (cf. esp.
 66-68 for a discussion on Aigai).

-$^{^{52}}$ RC 5.
+51 RC 5.
 I would like to thank Stefano Caneva who kindly pointed out this inscription to me.

-53 Plutarch, Aratos, 53.
-Cf. Buraselis 2003, 194.
+52 Plut.
+Vit.
+Arat.
+53. Cf. Buraselis 2003, 194.